charlesrocket/charlesrocket.github.io/_posts/2018-07-23-raspiblitz.md

 ---
 {% raw %}<img src="/images/rpi-mbp.gif" alt="rpi-mbp-8bit">{% endraw %}

-RaspiBlitz (by by rootzoll) is the fastest and cheapest way to get your own Lightning Node running on a RaspberryPi with a nice LCD.
+RaspiBlitz (by rootzoll) is the fastest and cheapest way to get your own Lightning Node running on a RaspberryPi with a nice LCD.

 🚧 will update after local tests